socek/baelfire/doc/intro.rst

 1.4 Website
 -----------
-Baelfire do not have any special project website, by we have a github projcet here: https://github.com/socek/baelfire
+Baelfire do not have any dedicated project's website, but we have a github projcet here: https://github.com/socek/baelfire

 1.5 Install